WeZZard/Gatsblog/content/_posts/2019-03-27-a-glimpse-into-generic-meta-programming-in-swift/index.md

 stack[0].value = 13
 ```

-`subscript.modify` is a kind of function used for modifying a value of a
+`subscript.modify` is a kind of function used for modifying a member value
-container's element.
-But it seems did a lot more than modifying a value.
+of a container's element.
+But it seems did a lot more than modifying a
+value.

 ![Cost of subscript.modify](subscript-modify-cost.png "Cost of subscript.modify")